ORelio/Spotlight-Downloader/README.md

 # Download

 Have a look at the [releases section](https://github.com/ORelio/Spotlight-Downloader/releases) to get a build.
 There are two major versions:

 * v1.x.x for Windows 7 and greater, Mac and Linux (.NET 4)
 * v2.x.x for Windows 10 and greater (.NET 9)

+> [!NOTE]
+> The only difference between both versions, besides OS support, is how LockScreen support is implemented for Windows 8 and greater. v1.x does that by manipulating system files, while v2.x does it using proper APIs.
+See [LockScreenAPI.md](LockScreenAPI.md).

 # How to use